 Janelle Golinowski Showcasing Talent

 Janelle Golinowski, a member of Mattagami First Nation, will be showcasing her talents as a traditional dancer at the Miss North Ontario Regional Canada Pageant 2014.
-The 18 year old explained that she is proud yet humble to have been selected to represent her community for the pageant scheduled to be held May 1 to 3 at the Fraser Auditorium, Laurentian University in Sudbury, Ontario.
+The 18-year-old explained that she is proud yet humbled to have been selected to represent her community for the pageant scheduled to be held May 1 to 3 at the Fraser Auditorium, Laurentian University in Sudbury, Ontario.

 “I am really excited to be taking part in this event as an Aboriginal woman.
 It gives me an opportunity to promote and celebrate our Aboriginal culture and act as a positive role model for other young First Nation women,” said Golinowski.

 The Miss North Ontario Regional Canada Pageant is an annual event featuring young women between the ages of 13 to 24.
 The event was created to help foster personal development in contestants as well as to promote and support charitable organizations and tourism in Northern Ontario.

 Golinowski, daughter of Patsy McKay and Dana Golinowski experienced her childhood in Mattagami First Nation.
 She explained that growing up in her community grounded her in Native traditions and culture.